43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 All of this makes sense for a very small group of people.
 If you're supporting very old engines, passing values across realms, or want protection from someone mutating the environment - these packages are exactly what you need.

 The problem is that the vast majority of us don't need any of this.
 We're running a version of Node from the last 10 years, or using an evergreen browser.
-We don't need to support pre-ES5 environments, we don't pass values across frames, and we uninstall packages which break the environment.
+We don't need to support pre-ES5 environments, we don't pass values across frames, and we uninstall packages which break the environment.[^2]

 These layers of niche compatibility somehow made their way into the "hot path" of everyday packages.
 The tiny group of people who actually need this stuff should be the ones seeking out special packages for it.
 Instead, it is reversed and **we all pay the cost**.